thatkidfromka/Worklist-distribution-PHP/README.md

 In this case, the worker carlos entered his name and his task is to repair the car. he can now refuse or accept the task.
 By the way, the process engine(in this case CPEE) sends the tasks to the worklist server.
 If the worker accepts the service, the process engine receives a message, that the service is done.
 The communication between the process engine and the worklist distribution is done with HTTP-POST.
 The tasks are saved in JSON files on the server.
 These files are created when the process engine calls addtask.php.
 The UI reads out the content of the JSON's.

+Check out the programm at: https://lehre.bpm.in.tum.de/~ge32ped/exercise04/UI/UI.php And have a look inside and see all the availible files including the JSON for data storage.